 The faculty then appoints a new assessment committee, preferably including at least one of the members of the original committee.
+The new assessment committee must make its assessment on an independent basis but must still have the opportunity to see the recommendation from the previous assessment.
 A doctoral work can only be resubmitted for assessment once.